Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 There are so many combinations to choose from, the list is endless, just make sure the fish you choose are suitable for a community tank setup and require similar water parameters.

-I’ve also done some stocking ideas for a 37 gallon aquarium, which has some different options that are suitable for stocking a 40 gal breeder.
+I’ve also done some great stocking ideas for a 37 gallon aquarium, which are suitable for a 40 gal breeder.

 Final Thoughts On The Best 40 Gallon Breeder Tank….